Right to Appeal Tax Decisions in the United Kingdom

 What is this right?

-You must appeal within 30 days of the decision.
-You can ask for either an internal review or go straight to the tribunal.
+The appeal must be lodged within 30 days of the decision.
+You can either ask for an internal review or go straight to the tribunal — your choice.

 When does it apply?